 Obviously, alignments on the opposite ends of the grid reflect opposite world views, and will be most strongly opposed to each other.
 Also obviously, alignments can change, too, usually one step at a time, but drastic events can cause drastic shifts.
 Likewise obviously, this is an imperfect expression of the breadth and depth of human behavior, but again, as a fictionalized abstraction, it works.
 Sometimes it gets abused—players all choose CN so they can act at random, or a DM harshly penalizes playing outside the lines.
 But again, I think it works fine as a general guide to general behavior and attitude, as long as a few things are kept in mind.

+First: actions matter.
+Second: intentions matter.
+The alignment system is ripe ground for the sort of moral philosophizing you’d expect from precocious 5th grade geeks, but discussion seems to get stuck there.
+Some can’t get past “The villain thinks he’s the hero” to “The villain can think he’s the hero and still be a villain.”
+Likewise “What if the baby saved grows up to be Hitler?”
+Anyway, with those provisos in mind, let’s begin this painfully contorted endeavor with some fan’s assignment of Community characters.
 I have to say, this looks pretty good to me, and from what I’ve seen, looks pretty good to just about everyone.
 Indeed, what strikes me is how neatly the characters fall into place, even though they’re some of the most richly drawn and performed out there.
 Shirley has her flaws, but I think few would argue isn’t Lawful Good, by virtue of her devout faith and desire to share it all too imperfectly.
 Likewise, despite his charm and sympathy, a man who faked a law degree and rode it to platinum faucets like Jeff is pretty perfectly Lawful Evil.
 Annie’s a bit of a grey area, but she’s fundamentally decent, and seems to value rules more as a matter of personal integrity, so Neutral Good fits fine.
 Pierce’s methodical, malicious selfishness match well with Neutral Evil, and Chang, the Destroyer, is as Chaotic Evil as they come.

 The point of contention for some is in Britta’s Chaotic Good.
 There are a few reasons for this—though her anti-authoritarian attitude speaks strongly Chaotic, her frequent hangovers, pettiness, and the way she acquires concert tickets don’t seem traditionally Good.
 She herself has doubts, saying at least once that she does good things because she’s afraid she’s not a good person.
 Furthermore, she’s a buzzkill, where the stereotypical CG is fun.
 So the reasoning goes she’s a better Chaotic Neutral, and Troy, good-natured and fun, ought be CG.